-- Advisor: Maurizio Gabbrielli
+- Supervisor: Maurizio Gabbrielli

-- Co-advisor: Fabrizio Montesi
+- Co-Supervisor: Fabrizio Montesi

 Choreographies are a relatively new tool for designing distributed systems from a global viewpoint.
 Choreographic specifications are also free from deadlocks and race conditions by design.
 Recent theoretical results defined proper Endpoint Projection (EPP) functions to compile choreographic specifications into their single components.
 Since EPPs are behavioural preserving, projected systems also enjoy freedom from deadlocks and races by construction.

 Aim of this PhD is to formalise non-trivial features of distributed systems with choreographies and to translate our theoretical results into the practice of implemented systems.
 To this purpose, we provide two main contributions.